shikha1149myprojects/Shikha-Mehta-Portfolio/README.md

 ## Objective

-My journey in Information Technology and Security has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles of Security Engineering, Information Security Engineering, or Security Analysis.
+My journey in Information Technology and Security has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles of Security Engineering, Cloud Security Engineering, Information Security Engineering, or DevSecOps Engineering.

 ## Skills